lucaliebenberg/post-it/README.md

 2. Click the "Delete" button.

 ## Configuration
-- **Database:** Default is SQLite.
+- **Database:** Default is PostgreSQL.
 For production, configure the database settings in `postit/settings.py`.
 - **Static files:** Collect static files using `python manage.py collectstatic`.

 ## Feel free to contribute and open PR's :)